Ultimate Guide to Recruiting Business Development and Landing New Clients

 There are several ways of prospecting for new clients.
 However, the medium that you decide to deploy will determine who your clients will be.
 To build a successful business, you can’t be dependent on just one but rather a combination of these techniques.

-4.1 Networking and events
+4.1 Networking and Events

 As well connected as we are in today’s digital world, there is nothing better than physically being in the same room as target clients and striking up a conversation.
 This is where industry events come in.
 Attend as many networking events as you can, get the word out about your business, and establish a relationship with prospects in the room.